Pledge to fight for

 the SOLIDARITY AGENDA.

 Two years ago 100 prominent Americans advanced a 5 point economic agenda to address severe economic problems that Trump exploited to win in 2016.
 In time 20,000 activists joined them.
-Our message: oppose Trump but also restructure and rebuild the US economy to work for working people.
+Our message then: oppose Trump – but also restructure and rebuild the US economy to work for working people.

-Now we are pledging to work for a new SOLIDARITY AGENDA (outlined below) designed to address the triple crisis we face today.
+Now those same leaders are pledging to work for a new SOLIDARITY AGENDA (outlined below) designed to address the triple crisis we face today.

 The COVID-19 health crisis has plunged our economy into what the IMF calls “the worst economic downturn since the Great Depression” – made even more catastrophic the by actions (and inaction) of Donald Trump and the politicians who stand by him.